Ladyhabz1/react-hooks-custom-hooks/README.md

 run `npm start` to run our React frontend.

 We'll be focusing on two components: the `HomePage` and `ArticlePage` components.
-Make sure to run the app and familiarize yourself with the code before moving on.
+Make sure to run the app and familiarize yourself with code before moving on.

 ## Extracting Custom Hooks